The urinary tract begins with the kidneys. The kidneys, one on each side, sit high in the upper abdomen partially underneath the rib cage.

 When cysts are present, they are further characterized by their appearance on the imaging studies (see Table 1).
 In broad terms, cysts can be divided into categories of simple cysts versus complex cysts.
 Simple cysts have thin walls with no evidence of wall thickening or internal walls.
 Complex cysts may be thick-walled or have areas of calcification or nodular change.
 In addition, a complex cyst may have multiple walls (called septation).

 Simple cysts do not need any intervention or further follow up.
 Complex cysts, however, do need further attention.

 Complex cysts pose a concern because a subset of complex cysts may have cancerous growth.
 Of note, most cancerous growths in the kidney are solid, not cystic.
 Yet some cancers of the kidney may have a cystic component.
 Strategies are available to predict whether a complex cyst may be associated with cancerous change.

 The approach to cysts depends on the cyst characteristics.
 Bosniak I-II cysts do not require any further imaging or follow up.
 Bosinak II F cysts have multiple septae.
 The septa or cysts wall may contain calcification or be thickened.
-Risk of cancer is 5-10% so follow up imaging is required (“F” stands for “Follow”).
+There is a risk of cancer so follow up imaging is required (“F” stands for “Follow”).
 These cysts are typically followed with ongoing imaging studies at 6-12 month intervals.
 Bosniak III cysts have irregular walls (or septa), coarse calcification, or some degree of variable appearance.
-The risk of cancer in this type of cyst may be over 50.
+The risk of cancer in this type of cyst may be 50%.
 Bosniak category IV cysts have definite nodular change and areas that enhance when dye is giving during a CT scan.